Artificial intelligence software solutions are deceptive.

 Initial support and training is absolutely needed, but when vendors aren't used to stepping in at the moment you need them most, how will you ensure success when the stress of "S2" hits?

-Here's What One Company Did to Ensure Success
+Here's What One AI Company Did to Ensure Success

 Sounds fairly straightforward, but there was a stroke of genius there.
 With an understanding of how to work within our software platform, they asked us to spend exactly one week in an intensive build-out of their first model (our software is an intelligent document processing platform, so models represent data that need to be extracted).